tcz001/tcz001.github.io/_posts/2015-06-01-musing-in-privacy.md

 This happens not meets any of the benefit against first three ideas, but will definitely affect Journalists and Activists.
 Without good journalists people can't understand what is really happening and thus can't cast a meaningful vote.
 Activists who seem fringe now, may lead us to changes that are self-evident in a few generations.

+After the stories came into people's horizon, there have been a lot of activities taken around the world.
+Though privacy awareness and technology are growing, the way of tracing is also growing.
+TLS/SSL, OpenPGP and RTP are the most common seen techs,which are used to protect privacy and also regular security in business.
+OWASP is providing a way to audit a web system.
+And Threat Modeling is now becoming most popular tool to analyze security stuff.

+Though these techs and tools are helping us in different perspective, there can still be weak points.
+Besides, the performace of system will usually be influenced by cryptography and more consuming protocols.
+Complexity is another enemy to security.
+And thus, these security problem will surely lead to big privacy issue one day if it's not fixed quickly.